NATIONS

 also: Found Town / Make Town / Create Town

 Founds a new town with a small disk of claimed land around the lectern.
+Nationless players found an Independent Town; nation members found a town under their nation's banner.

 FIRST LINENew town's name